research-software-directory/RSD-as-a-service/documentation/docs/getting-started.md

 ### Frontend with hot-module-replacement (HMR)

-To run frontend in the development mode with the hot-module-replacement (HMR) you should start additional instance of the frontend which will be available at http://localhost:3000
+To run the frontend in the development mode with the hot-module-replacement (HMR) you should start an additional instance of the frontend which will be available at http://localhost:3000

 ```bash
 # navigate to frontend folder